-ABI survivors between the ages of 18 and 65 years of age who reside in Galway, Mayo or Roscommon are eligible to avail of the service (Individuals suffering from drug and/or alcohol induced brain damage are not eligible for this service).
+ABI survivors between the ages of 18 and 65 who reside in Galway, Mayo or Roscommon are eligible for the service (Individuals suffering from drug and/or alcohol-induced brain damage do not qualify for this service).

-As Quest is fully funded by the HSE, there is no charge to programme participants
+As the HSE fully funds Quest, there is no charge to programme participants.